wso2/docker-ei/dockerfiles/ubuntu/integrator/README.md

 ## How to build an image and run

-##### 1. Checkout this repository into your local machine using the following Git client command.
+##### 1. Checkout this repository into your local machine using the following Git client command and checkout branch v6.6.0.1.

 ```
 git clone https://github.com/wso2/docker-ei.git
+git checkout v6.6.0.1
 ```

 >The local copy of the `dockerfiles/ubuntu/integrator` directory will be referred to as `INTEGRATOR_DOCKERFILE_HOME` from this point onwards.